nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `clear`

 **Warning!
 This action is irreversible!
-Please think twice before you use this**
+Please think twice before you use this.**

 ### Exiting the program : `exit`